orlanmarty/SketchSetup/README.md

 # My Sketch Plugins

-A list of some of the plugins I use daily when using [Sketch](https://www.sketchapp.com).
+A list of some of the plugins I use daily with [Sketch](https://www.sketchapp.com).

 ## To get the plugins, open your terminal app and paste the following code.